zepedrocosta/Backup-UNRAID-NAS/README.md

 - https://rclone.org/s3/#configuration

 ## Timeline
+- 21/09/2023
+  - Sync script completed.

-- 18/09/2023
+- 19/09/2023
-  - First test of sync a few folders to the Instant Retrival bucket.
+  - First test of sync a few NAS folders to the Instant Retrival bucket.
+  - Password export on sync script.

 - 22/08/2023
   - Test deployment using a single IAM user for both buckets.